just9032/vehicle-loan-calculator--AUS/README.md

 5. **Disclaimer**: The legal notice about using the app.
 6. **Installation and Setup**: Instructions for running the app locally or accessing it live.
 7. **License**: If your project is open-source, include licensing information.

-### Adding README to GitHub:
-- Once you’ve created your `README.md` file, upload it to your GitHub repository following the same process you used for uploading your other files.

-Let me know if you'd like any customizations to the README file or need further assistance!